udayreddykaipa/CS_DATA_Network_assignment/README.md

-# CS_DATA_Network_assignmen, This repo is assignment data worked on SOcket Programming In C.
+# CS_DATA_Network_assignment, This repo of assignment worked on Socket Programming In C.
 CS 5133: Data Networks
 Project-2
 Hamming Distance and Checksum using